morphismz/agda-unimath/src/foundation/transport-along-higher-identifications.lagda.md

   tr³-commutative-left-whisker-right-whisker-concat-coherence-cube-homotopies
     {q = refl} refl {p = refl} refl =
       refl-htpy
 ```

 Since the front and back faces of this cube are trivial, there is a
 simplified form of this coherence.

+NOTE: this doesn't match up with the coherence cube.
+Top and bottom are flipped

 ```agda
 module _